jacechua/mandarin/README.md

 # Mandarin
-Mandarin is a dictionary of Chinese characters and their English meanings.
+A dictionary of Chinese characters and their English meanings.